 Migraine is one of the most common and debilitating neurological conditions known in the healthcare world.
-The pain of a migraine headache is an intense throbbing or pulsating pain that commonly presents itself in one area of the head.
-An attack can last anywhere from 4 hours to 3 days and additional symptoms including nausea, vomiting, increased sensitivity to light, sound, and smell, and vision changes are likely to occur.
+The pain of a migraine headache is throbbing or pulsating that presents itself in one area of the head.
+An attack can last anywhere from 4 hours to 3 days.
+Additional symptoms may include such as nausea, vomiting, increased sensitivity to light, sound, and smell, and vision changes.

-People who suffer from migraines tend to have recurring episodes that may be triggered by several different factors.
-Potential triggers that have been identified include hormonal changes, changes in sleep patterns, stress, alcohol, certain foods and food additives, bright or flickering lights, and environmental factors such as weather changes.
+Migraineurs tend to have recurring episodes that may be triggered by several different factors.
+Potential triggers include hormonal changes, changes in sleep patterns, stress, alcohol, certain foods, and food additives.
+In addition, migraineurs are also sensitive to bright or flickering lights and weather changes.

 Migraine by the Numbers

 If you are suffering from migraines, you’re far from alone.
 Migraine is the third most common disease across the globe, more prevalent than diabetes, asthma, and epilepsy combined.
-Here’s the breakdown of how many people are impacted by migraine:
+Here’s the breakdown of how many people suffer from migraines:

 - 1 billion people worldwide

 - 37 million people across the United States

 - 2 in 10 women